 “Every tree in the yard was dying, my cats died, my chickens died, we got sheep dying,” Kerri Bond claimed.

-She complained to the state about her family getting odd rashes, headaches, and dizziness.
+Bond complained to the state about her family getting odd rashes, headaches, and dizziness.
 She said her grandson developed a breathing problem.
+She feared high levels of radiation.

-Bond complained to the Ohio Department of Health, but their air testing found no radiological health hazard.
+Bond complained to the Ohio Department of Health, but its testing found no radiological health hazard.

-She complained to the Ohio Environmental Protection Agency.
+She complained to the Ohio Environmental Protection Agency (OEPA).

 “They came in finally with repeated calling,” she said.

-The Ohio EPA declined to comment, but sent their Investigative Report to The Allegheny Front.
+The OEPA declined to comment, but sent their investigative report to The Allegheny Front.
 The report clarified that while the agency has no authority to regulate noise or light pollution, it tested air quality at the well pad, and on the Bonds’ property.
-Antero was also allowed to test at the same time.
+Antero was allowed to test at the same time.

-The EPA found that the chemical leaks did not create a health hazard.
+The OEPA found that the chemical leaks did not create a health hazard.

 But growing body of evidence shows symptoms similar to the Bonds are associated with gas development.

-“I really feel like we were like we were let down by everybody in Ohio,” Kerri Bond said.
+“I really feel like we were let down by everybody in Ohio,” Kerri Bond said.

 A year later, in January 2019, another pipeline exploded in Noble County.
 Two people, including a 12 year boy, were injured.